9iksans/iot-with-fuzzy-logic/README.md

 ## IoT simple Project Using MQTT and ESP8266
-This is an Assignment to make simple IoT Project from Worksho Teknik Kompilasi Course
+This is an Assignment to make simple IoT Project with Fuzzy Logic from Workshop Teknik Kompilasi Course

 ## Description
-This project purpose is to make some monitoring a Potentiometer and controll LED via website
+This project purpose is to make some monitoring Bird Cage with a dummy Two Potentiometer as Temperature and Lumens Sensor and make a decisson in PWM Light Value with Fuzzy Logic, the value will be Send to Website via MQTT protocol

 ## Video Documentation
 [![IoT Project Workshop Teknik Kompilasi CE 2017](https://i.ytimg.com/vi/GtCJnHdL41Q/hqdefault.jpg)](https://www.youtube.com/watch?v=GtCJnHdL41Q&list=PLXA2ixTftgBN1AUagIgYz1PbGW8RsYSud)

 ## Tools
   - NodeMCU ESP8266
-  - Potentiometer 10k Ohms
+  - 2 Potentiometer 10k Ohms
   - BreadBoard
+  - Multiplexer IC 4051
+  - Jumper
   - LED

 ## Installation